Asabeneh/30-Days-Of-React/17_React_Router/17_react_router.md

 1. What package do you use to implement routing in react?
 2. What is the default export in react-router-dom?
-3. What is the use of the following Components(Route, NavLink, Switch, Redirect, Prompt)
+3. What is the use of the following Components(Route, NavLink, Routes, Redirect, Prompt)

 ## Exercises: Level 2